yuniyakim/web-scraping/README.md

 * **Scraped data** can be found in [articles.csv](./articles.csv)

-Scraped data contains information about article's title, authors, publication year and a part of its content text.
+Scraped data contains information about 30 articles: title, authors, publication year and a part of its content text.